-Once an acrobat ant infestation becomes established in the home, removing the nest provides the best way of eliminating the problem.
+Once an acrobat ant infestation becomes established in the home or business, removing the nest provides the best way of eliminating the problem.
 If removal cannot be accomplished without issue, calling a pest control professional to treat and control the infestation s is usually the easiest and most effective option.

 How to Prevent Acrobat Ants from Invading?

 As acrobat ants prefer to live in moist, decaying wood, the best way to prevent their presence is to remove this type of habitat from buildings and lawns.
 Fix leaky pipes and sites of moisture build-up, and regularly check for other wood-boring insect activity.
 Store all food in tightly sealed, ant-proof containers.
 Trim trees and shrubbery around the outside of the home so the branches do not touch or hang over the structure.
 Seal any cracks in the building foundation with caulk, and replace broken window and door screens.

 Habitat, Diet, and Life Cycle

 Acrobat ants favour moist wood softened by decay and/or fungi for nesting.
 Other common nesting sites include under rocks, in logs, firewood, trees, wall voids, baseboards, and door and window frames.
 Because they thrive in cities and other places with high levels of human activity, the pests are found throughout the world.